Fairness Testing of Large Language Models in Role-Playing: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have become foundational in modern language-driven applications, profoundly influencing daily life.
+Large Language Models (LLMs) have become foundational in modern language-driven software applications, profoundly influencing daily life.
 A critical technique in leveraging their potential is role-playing, where LLMs simulate diverse roles to enhance their real-world utility.
 However, while research has highlighted the presence of social biases in LLM outputs, it remains unclear whether and to what extent these biases emerge during role-playing scenarios.
-In this paper, we introduce \ours, a fairness testing framework designed to systematically expose biases in LLMs during role-playing.
-Our approach uses LLMs to generate 550 social roles across a comprehensive set of 11 demographic attributes, producing 33,000 role-specific questions targeting various forms of bias.
-These questions, spanning Yes/No, multiple-choice, and open-ended formats, are designed to prompt LLMs to adopt specific roles and respond accordingly.
+In this paper, we conduct an empirical study on fairness testing of LLMs in role-playing scenarios.
+To enable this testing, we use LLMs to generate 550 social roles spanning a comprehensive set of 11 demographic attributes, producing 33,000 role-specific questions that target various forms of bias.
+These questions, covering Yes/No, multiple-choice, and open-ended formats, are designed to prompt LLMs to adopt specific roles and respond accordingly.
 We employ a combination of rule-based and LLM-based strategies to identify biased responses, rigorously validated through human evaluation.
-Using the generated questions as the benchmark, we conduct extensive evaluations of six advanced LLMs released by OpenAI, Mistral AI, Meta, Alibaba, and DeepSeek.
-Our benchmark reveals 72,716 biased responses across the studied LLMs, with individual models yielding between 7,754 and 16,963 biased responses, underscoring the prevalence of bias in role-playing contexts.
-To support future research, we have publicly released the benchmark, along with all scripts and experimental results.
+Using the generated questions as the test cases, we conduct extensive evaluations of 10 advanced LLMs.
+The evaluation reveal 107,580 biased responses across the studied LLMs, with individual models yielding between 7,579 and 16,963 biased responses, underscoring the prevalence of bias in role-playing contexts.
+To support future research, we have publicly released the dataset, along with all scripts and experimental results.

 \textbf{Warning:} \emph{This paper includes examples of biased content to demonstrate our testing results.}